IT Works Health Ltd (”We”) are committed to protecting and respecting your privacy.

 - This is information we obtain about you from other sources such as LinkedIn, corporate websites, job boards, Umbrella services, advertising software, websites, online CV libraries, referrals, professional assessments, networking events, online search tools, candidate interviews, business cards, and legitimate conversations.
 In this case we will inform you, by sending you this privacy notice, within a maximum of 30 days of collecting the data of the fact we hold personal data about you, the source the personal data originates from and whether it came from publicly accessible sources, and for what purpose we intend to retain and process your personal data.

-We are working closely with third parties including companies within our Group, business partners, sub-contractors in technical, professional, payment and other services, advertising networks, mass mailing services, frameworks, outsourced research providers, credit reference agencies, professional advisors and our CRM partner, Bullhorn.
+We are working closely with third parties including companies within our Group, business partners, sub-contractors in technical, professional, payment and other services, advertising networks, mass mailing services, frameworks, credit reference agencies, professional advisors and our CRM partner, Bullhorn.
 We may receive information about you from them for the purposes of our recruitment services.

 Purposes of the processing and the legal basis for the processing